 One advantage of using the Firefox Password Manager is that it stores all your logins - your usernames and passwords - in one single place.
 You can find your logins in the Firefox Password Manager and not worry about forgetting where they are.

 On the other hand, putting all your logins in one place, unprotected, can be risky.
 Theoretically, someone who has access to your computer could open and view your logins in the Firefox Password Manager and go on an Amazon shopping spree !
-Fortunately, Firefox lets you use a master password to prevent others from accessing your logins without your permission.
+Fortunately, Firefox lets you use a Primary Password to prevent others from accessing your logins without your permission.

 An advantage of using cookies is that they can keep you logged in a website so that you can skip the login page and quickly get to where you want.
 Facebook and Twitter's cookies will let you do this, for instance.